va3c/viewer/va3c-viewer-html5/readme.md

 ### Vision
 <!--  a descriptive picture of a desired future state -->
 * No clear goals for the moment
+* Perhaps to enable and to attract more people into thinking about and acting on the designed ( as opposed to the merely 'constructd' ) environment
+* Perhaps to help design professionals comminicate their specialist skills to a broader population
 * Perhaps a 'turntable' or mixing studio for 3D DJs
-* Follows Mr.doobs' maxim: 'to create a lightweight 3D library with a very low level of complexity — in other words, for dummies'
+* Follow Mr.doobs' maxim: 'to create a lightweight 3D library with a very low level of complexity — in other words, for dummies'

 ## Viewer Features
 <!-- and benefits -->